ahmadmdabit/ai-utils-extension/QWEN.md

 This is a Chrome Extension built with React, TypeScript, and Vite.
 It leverages Google's Gemini AI to provide intelligent features for managing and analyzing browser tabs.
 Key features include AI-powered summarization, multi-step processing pipelines (e.g., "Translated Summary"), language selection, model selection, data extraction, and the ability to combine results from multiple tabs, all presented in a modern, Spotify-inspired UI.

+The extension also includes a sophisticated client-side LinkedIn job filtering system that enhances LinkedIn job search pages with real-time filtering, draggable UI, and user-controlled activation.

 ## Tech Stack

 *   **Framework:** React 19 (with Hooks), Vite